-If you need some help from somebody who has been there, done that and gotten the sore nipples, well, you have come to the right place!!!
+Do you need some help from somebody who has been there, done that and gotten the sore nipples?
+Well, you have come to the right place!

 I was excited about the birth of my baby boy.
 His room was ready, the new baby outfits were neatly stacked and soon we would introduce him to the world.

 I struggled to breastfeed him.
-Tyler was not putting on enough weight and I was getting very worried; not sure what to do, where to go for help.
+Tyler was not putting on enough weight and I was getting very worried.
+I was unsure of myself and did not know where to go for help.
 I asked myself these questions:

 Am I producing enough milk?
 Is my baby latching on properly?
 Is he drinking anything?
 How much milk is he actually getting?